Renovation with Green, Efficiency and budget in mind

 Once again Phillip, the architect from Architron, saves the day.
 I needed to figure out what I want to do in a few months time with some windows.
 In a few short minutes he was able to advise me on my options and give me renewed insight into the lay of the land and how I want to use the space.
 A good architect is Cyrano Debergarac whispering in your ear.
 Well, maybe not that, but I guess my point is that a great architect helps you find the solutions that are already in yourself, that reflect your vision, likes and lifestyle needs.
 They do this through working with you, working with your ideas and helping you visualize your options.
 It’s hard to explain, but it is something that is pretty amazing.
 Something that I could never do without the right help.
 Thanks, Phillip!

-November 21, 2009 No Comments
+November 21, 2009 Comments Off on Great architectural advice

 Minature recessed lighting